javierbrea/eslint-plugin-boundaries/packages/website/docs/rules/rules.md

 See the [documentation for the `boundaries/element-types` rule](./dependencies.md) for more details.

+### Entry point

+This rule ensures that elements cannot import files from another element except through the defined entry point for that type.

+See the [documentation for the `boundaries/entry-point` rule](./entry-point.md) for more details.

 ### Allowed external modules

 This rule checks which external dependencies can be used by each element type.
+It helps maintain consistent dependency management across different architectural layers.
 For example, you can configure that “helpers” cannot import `react`, that “components” cannot import `react-router-dom`, or that modules cannot import `{ Link }` from `react-router-dom`.

 See the [documentation for the `boundaries/external` rule](./external.md) for more details.